 Jacobs has draft capital (1st Round) and opportunity (He’ll start for the Raiders), two things no other running back in this class have.
 There are some concerns though, in college Jacobs benefited from playing behind an Alabama offensive line with perfect game scripts.
 He was never the sole back and tested poorly at his pro-day.
 Expect an average RB on a below average offense that gets 200+ touches.

-Harry checks every box and that’s what you’re looking for at the 1.01.
+Harry checks every box and that’s what you’re looking with the top receiver on the board.
 Breakout age (18.7), production (43.9 Dominator rating), athleticism (134.5 SPARQ), draft capital (1st Round), and opportunity (Patriots need receivers); there isn’t anything Harry doesn’t do.
-Feel safe taking him at the 1.01.
+Feel safe taking him at the 1.02.

 The former backup to Saquon Barkley broke out onto the scene this year and followed it up by testing great at the combine (SPARQ 120.3).
 He has the size, production, and athleticism to be an NFL starter, and now has the opportunity to take the lead role for the Eagles behind their elite offensive line.
 Sanders faces competition for touches from unathletic plodders in Jordan Howard and Josh Adams; this is a competition he should and will win.

 Opportunity, that is what you are buying with David Montgomery.
 He’s not fast (4.63 40) or particularly agile (11.35 agility score), but he will be the starting running back in Chicago.
 The only real difference between Josh Jacobs and Montgomery is draft capital, (1st vs 3rd round) making it is much easier for the Bears to move on if Montgomery does not work out.